xli/xli.github.io/_posts/2015-06-28-classical-planning-2-tdd-a-minimum-pddl-planner.md

 The [PDDL] search problem
 --------------------------

-Now we have clear interface for defining a search problem.
-[PDDL] is just another search problem that follows same interface rules.
+Now we have clear interface of search problem.
+[PDDL] is just another search problem that follows same protocol.

-Implementing **initial** and goal test **goal?** methods are relatively simple.
+Implementing `initial` and goal test `goal?(state)` methods are relatively simple.

 Test: